 1. Get your Colorado how-to-homeschool basics.

-First up, we’ve created the New to Colorado Homeschooling starter package to give you exactly what you need to begin this journey.
+First up, we’ve created the free Introduction to Homeschool Course.
+Designed to give you exactly what you need to begin this journey.
 We’ve made it easy for you to do your research!

 It’s completely free — our gift to you! — and includes: